Pharmacy Provider Dispensing Fee Self-Attestation FAQs

 DHCS policy is that a claim is equivalent to a dispensed prescription.

-- Why does the fee-for-service professional dispensing fee change at a total annual claim volume threshold of 90,000?
+- Why did the fee-for-service professional dispensing fee change at a total annual claim volume threshold of 90,000?

 Survey results demonstrated that the decrease in the cost of dispensing flattened out for pharmacies filling more than 90,000 dispensed prescriptions each year, thus providing a natural demarcation point for dispensing fees.
 Please note that DHCS policy equates a claim to a prescription dispensed.